education.vic.gov.au

 • background reading/viewing for teachers

-• learning and teaching resources.
+• teaching and learning resources.

 Sexuality and Consent Education resources include links to: